bgonzalezbustamante/academic-kickstart/Netlify/content/awards/_index.md

 **Becas Chile Doctoral Scholarship Abroad**\
 Chilean National Agency for Research and Development (2019)\
-*Tuition fees, transport and living expenses for pursuing a DPhil at the University of Oxford (ANID/PFCHA/72200340), £160,000.
+*Tuition fees, transport and living expenses for pursuing a DPhil (PhD) at the University of Oxford (ANID/PFCHA/72200340), £160,000.
 Oxford, United Kingdom.*

 **LASA Travel Grant**\
 Latin American Studies Association (2016)\